AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 In Notifications, you can configure alerts so that you can be notified about changes in your Aviatrix transit network.
 The alerts can be based on common telemetry data monitored in the network.
 For example, you can receive an alert when the status of any Aviatrix Gateway in your network changes.

-CoPilot supports Webhook alerts.
+CoPilot supports webhook alerts.
 Webhooks allow you to send notifications to third-party automation systems such as Slack.
 You can send a Webhook to any system that can take an HTTPS callback.
 A single alert can notify multiple systems/people.
+For information on how to customize the webhooks CoPilot generates, see "CoPilot Webhooks" in *Aviatrix CoPilot User Reference Guide*.

 You can pause alerts.
 For example, if you are going to perform maintenance tasks on the network that you know will trigger pre-configured alerts, you can pause the alerts temporarily and unpause them when the maintenance is complete.

 In the Notification tab, CoPilot lists all alerts and shows if they are in a triggerd (open) or closed state.
 You can open an alert from the list to view its lifecycle.
 CoPilot closes the alert automatically when the alert metric no longer meets the condition to trigger the alert.
 The alert lifecycle provides a history for every alert that happens in your network environment.

-Configure Notifications
+Configure Alerts
 -----------------------

-Configure notifications in CoPilot so you can be alerted to events that occur in your network.
+Configure alerts in CoPilot so you can be notified to events that occur in your network.

-When configuring notifications, you can choose email or Webhook destinations.
-Before you begin, specify the email or Webhook addresses in the Notifications tab of CoPilot Settings.
-For more information about Webhooks, see `CoPilot Webhooks Customization  <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#id1>`_.
+When configuring alerts, you can choose a notification channel of email or webhook destination.
+Before you begin, specify the email or webhook addresses in the Notifications tab of CoPilot Settings.
+For more information about webhooks, see `CoPilot Webhooks Customization  <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#id1>`_.

 To configure notifications:

 1. From the sidebar, click Notifications.
 #.
 In Define Alert, type the name you want to use for the alert.
 #.
 In Condition, select the metric or condition that must be met to trigger the alert.
+For descriptions of the system and network metrics used for triggering alerts, see the topic "Metrics used for Triggering Notifications" in *Aviatrix CoPilot User Reference Guide*.
 #.
 Click Add Recipients and select the email address or Webhook destination where you want the alert to be sent.
-Repeat this step for each recipient you want to receive the alert.
+Repeat this step for each recipient you want to receive the notification.
 #.
 Click Save.
 The alert is enabled.
-When the condition is met for the metric you specified, CoPilot will now send an alert to the email or Webhook system you specified.
+When the condition is met for the metric you specified, CoPilot will now send a notification to the email or Webhook system you specified.

 Edit Notifications
 --------------------